Paolof98/Stock_market_project/README.md

 ![](Methodology%20summary%20table.png)

+This work is divided in the following parts:

+* Part 1: Analysing the stock market: regression models
+* Part 2: Forecasting stock market returns with ARIMA models
+* Part 3: Beyond ARIMA models: looking into Machine Learning models

 ## Part 1: Analysing the stock market: regression models

 The regression model I used to analyse relationships between the stock market and economic variables was:

 ![](regression%20model.jpg)

 We can interpret the regression coefficients with the following: